JacksonDoherty1/JacksonD/README.md

 # MusicMakerApp
 ### MitAppInventor
 [MusicMaker](https://ai2.appinventor.mit.edu/#4931963875885056)
-> In this project I used buttons, media, recordings, and players to make an app the can play and record different musical instruments simluatenously
+> In this project I used buttons, media, recordings, and players to make an app the can play and record different musical instruments simultaneously